JaRm222/JaRm222.github.io/_tabs/about.md

 ```

 ## About Me
-👋 I am currently a second year Computer Science student with a particular interest in cyber security.
+👋 I am currently a final year computer science student with a particular interest in cybersecurity.
 I like to reverse engineer and break things.
 This blog will be focussed around any findings I want to share my knowledge on.
-Such as hackthebox or tryhackme writeups as well as anything else related to cyber.
+Such as HackTheBox or TryHackMe writeups as well as anything else related to cyber.

 [HackTheBox](https://www.hackthebox.com/home/users/profile/397057)